EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-conclusion.md

 ## Argo Workflows specifics

 The suite of Argo components combine to provide a higher level of abstraction than Tekton.
+Other than that, there's not a lot to separate them.

 > ### Use Argo Workflows if you:
 >